 Trail Surface: Crusher fines and natural surface

-Uses: Multi-use: horses, mountain bikes, hiking; dogs must be on leash except in the enclosed off-leash area.
+Uses Multi-use: horses, mountain bikes, hiking; dogs must be on a leash except in the enclosed off-leash area.

 Amenities: Group picnic shelter, restrooms, obstacle course, kiosk, benches, water spigot, and parking for 50-75 horse trailers; hitch rails, horse obstacle course, area and unpaved parking lot, and dog off-leash area.